Italy's 5-Star, League near deal, await president's verdict

 If Mattarella is satisfied with their choice, Italy could have a government in place by the end of the week.
 But should no agreement be reached, new elections are likely.

-The two parties - the largest groups in the legislature and together able to muster a majority in both houses - were adversaries before the March 4 national election, which produced a hung parliament.
+The two parties — the largest groups in the legislature who together can muster a majority in both houses — were adversaries before the March 4 national election, which produced a hung parliament.

-Five-Star won 32 percent of the vote at the election and the League took 17 percent.
+Five-Star won 32 percent of the vote and the League 17 percent.

 They have been negotiating since Thursday to try to settle on a “contract” of mutually acceptable policy commitments.